Balanced metrics on uniruled manifolds

 From \cite[Theorem 2.2]{boucksom} we see that it is enough to check that

 where $p:Y\to X$ is a proper modification of $X$ and $A_1,\ldots,A_{n-1}$ are very ample line bundles on $Y$.
-From Theorem $3$ in \cite{alessandrini2}, there exists $T'$, a positive pluriharmonic current on $Y$ which is the total transform of $T$.
-Then
+However, from Theorem $3$ in \cite{alessandrini2}, there exists $T'$, a positive pluriharmonic current on $Y$ which is the total transform of $T$, and we have